andreilance06/mdns_cpp/README.md

 This library provides a cross-platform mDNS and DNS-DS library in C++.

+__NOTES__:

+- This is a fork from [github.com/talaviram/mdns_cpp](https://github.com/talaviram/mdns_cpp) with small changes.
+- The fork from [github.com/talaviram/mdns_cpp](https://github.com/talaviram/mdns_cpp) is in itself already a fork from [github.com/gocarlos/mdns_cpp](https://github.com/gocarlos/mdns_cpp) containing several improvements and fixes to make it compatible again with the updates of the original C library from [github.com/mjansson/mdns](https://github.com/mjansson/mdns).

 Currently this library is only a C++ wrapper around Mattias Jansson ([@maniccoder](https://twitter.com/maniccoder)) [mdns.h](https://github.com/mjansson/mdns) file -> all feature credits go to him.
 His work is licensed with the [The Unlicense](https://github.com/mjansson/mdns/blob/master/LICENSE) license.

 why does this exist: